hatfieldlibrary/marc_data_migration/README.md

 add the `--track-title-matches` argument.
 This generates a tab-delimited audit file with accuracy metrics based on Levenshtein Distance and Jaccard Similarity.
 Sorting on these metrics can be useful.

 The `--do-fuzzy-test` argument is a special case that might be helpful elsewhere.
 In our data set, OCLC numbers for 001 values without an OCLC prefix ('ocn', 'ocm', or 'on') were highly inaccurate.
-The `--do-fuzzy-test` argument triggers a secondary evaluate that excludes records that do not meet an accuracy (Levenshtein Distance) threshold.
+The `--do-fuzzy-test` argument triggers a secondary evaluation that excludes records that do not meet an accuracy threshold (Levenshtein Distance).
 Records that do not meet the threshold get written to the `non-modified` records file without an OCLC update.
-The program replaces the OCLC 001/003 values in the record with a unique local identifier provided by the plugin `set_local_id()` method.
+The program replaces the OCLC 001/003 values in the record with a unique local identifier provided by the plugin's `set_local_id()` method.
 This sort of fine-tuning is obviously dependent the results you see in your own data.

 When you provid the `--perfect-match` argument, records with a perfect match on the OCLC 245(a)(b) subfields